-If you opt for a gunite in-ground pool, you will be able to choose from a variety of finishes during the installation process to create exactly the look you desire for your new backyard paradise.
-The plaster finish of a gunite pool will typically include tiny, colored quartz pebbles that will provide a shimmery, elegant look through the water of your new pool.
-In addition, the steel-reinforced construction of a gunite in-ground pool guarantees that it will last (with proper maintenance) just as long as your home does.
+If you opt for a shotcrete in-ground pool, you will be able to choose from a variety of finishes during the installation process to create exactly the look you desire for your new backyard paradise.
+The plaster finish of a shotcrete pool will typically include tiny, colored quartz pebbles that will provide a shimmery, elegant look through the water of your new pool.
+In addition, the steel-reinforced construction of a shotcrete in-ground pool guarantees that it will last (with proper maintenance) just as long as your home does.

 Vinyl-Lined In-ground Pools

 When most people think of an in-ground swimming pool, they picture an all-concrete structure that’s complex to build, finish and maintain.
 Today, however, it’s possible to build an in-ground swimming pool using a vinyl liner, which offers a durable and low-cost way to add an in-ground swimming pool to your backyard.

 There are several advantages to a vinyl-lined in-ground swimming pool.
 First and foremost, vinyl-lined pools remain flexible after installation, so they won’t crack or deteriorate due to ground movement.
 They’re also easy to maintain, as they will never need repainting and can be replaced to accommodate newer designs and liner patterns.
 Unlike past vinyl pool liners, today’s liners are available in a variety of shapes, sizes, patterns and colors – so you won’t be limited in your design choices.